 Still, some homeowners are hesitant to repair their sewer lateral systems because until recently, repairs meant digging large trenches in one’s front or back yard (sometimes both), which, needless to say, caused considerable damage and requires even more repair work.
 However, new methods have been developed over the past 15 years that make trench digging unnecessary.
-Trenchless pipe repair uses existing pipe to draw in the new one.
+Trenchless pipe repair uses the existing pipe to draw in the new one.
 Instead of a large trench, two holes are dug to draw the new line in.
 As a result, the ground above the pipes remains intact.

 There are other methods for lining repair, of course, and they’re all done by professional lining services.
 Professional sewage companies know just what to do when repairs are needed.
-The have the skills, knowledge, and equipment needed to get the job done efficiently and quickly.
+They have the skills, knowledge, and equipment needed to get the job done efficiently and quickly.